jakelawrence/dynamo-studio/README.md

 - AI chat not responding:
   - Verify `ANTHROPIC_API_KEY`
   - Check server logs for `/api/agent` errors

+- AI Run Query fails:
+  - Confirm operation permissions for the active credentials
+  - Validate runtime input fields in the execution card

 - No tables found:
   - Confirm region points to where your tables exist